-Information for the customers of the HSBC France (Spółka Akcyjna) Oddział w Polsce (further referred to as "HSBC" or "the Bank").
+Information for the customers of the HSBC Continental Europe (Spółka Akcyjna) Oddział w Polsce (further referred to as "HSBC" or "the Bank")

 The EU’s revised Markets in Financial Instruments Directive (“MiFID”) and Markets in Financial Instruments Regulation (MiFIR”), together “MiFID II”, goes live on 3 January 2018.
 MiFID II seeks to make financial markets in Europe more resilient, transparent and investor-friendly and is part of a number of measures enacted in response to the financial crisis.
 The MiFID II reform means that organised trading of financial instruments must shift to multilateral and regulated trading platforms or be subject to transparency requirements where traded over-the-counter (OTC).
 Strict transparency rules will ensure that dark trading of shares and other equity instruments which undermine efficient and fair price formation will no longer be allowed.

 MiFID II comprises of 3 levels of the regulatory acts: level 1 consists of MiFID II and MiFIR (the framework of the reform), level 2 - RTS (regulatory technical standards) and delegated acts (the detail of the reform) and level 3 - Q&As and Guidelines issued by ESMA (the clarification of the reform).
 Many of the rules in MiFID II have been implemented into national legislation and regulations.